ZoetropeLabs/zoetrope.io/consulting.md

 ---
 layout: service
 title: Consulting
-heading: Zoetrope labs IoT consulting services
+heading: IoT consulting services
-subheading: Zoetrope labs can help you untangle the web of IoT's business value.
+subheading: Zoetrope labs can help you exploit the immense business value of the IoT.
 permalink: /iot-consulting/

 quote: >